paritytech/ledgeracio/README.md

 on the attached Ledger device.
 If it is not able to do so, Ledgeracio will print an error message and exit with a non-zero status.

+# TODO: I don't understand this section.
+Uploading the *same* pubkey will fail?
+Or re-uploading *any* key after the first?
 If a key has already been uploaded, uploading a new key will fail.
+The only
+# TODO: Is the Ledgeracio app different from the Ledger app mentioned at the beginning?
+We should provide a link to this app (and re-installation instructions)
-The only workaround is to reinstall the Ledgeracio app.
+workaround is to reinstall the Ledgeracio app.
 This *does not* forfeit any funds stored on the device.